Ultramann/shifu/README.md

 By default, subcommand and option names can be tab completed.
 If you'd like to add tab completion for option values and positions/remaining arguments shifu provides three `cmd` functions
 * `shifu_cmd_arg_comp_enum`: static list of completions
 * `shifu_cmd_arg_comp_func`: function to generate list of completions.
 Completions are added with the shifu function `shifu_add_completions`
-* `shifu_cmd_arg_comp_path`: ties into your shell completion framework to enable easy path completions for directories and files
+* `shifu_cmd_arg_comp_path`: ties into your shell completion framework to enable path completions.
+Takes a required mode argument:
+  * `:files:` — complete files and directories
+  * `:dirs:` — complete directories only.
+Note: in zsh, after navigating into a directory with no subdirectories, the completion system falls back to showing files.
+This is standard zsh behavior and differs from bash, which strictly shows only directories.
+  * `:glob: "pattern"` — complete files matching a glob pattern, e.g. `"*.txt"`

 These functions can optionally be used after `shifu_cmd_arg` and instruct shifu what the completions for the preceding argument value should be.